FIBA U(nder) 19

 The four teams that fail to qualify for the quarter-final then play in the 9th - 12th place classification.

-The links to our 2009 and 2011 coverage of this competition are on the right column of this page.
+The links to all our coverages of this competition are in the right menu of this page.

 New!
 Nouveau!